Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

+In the previous subsection we discussed the situation when -- processing one by one the cycles in the canonical decomposition of the symmetric difference -- the cycle under investigation possesses a friendly path.
+All definitions, statements, reasonings were valid for any arbitrary bipartite degree sequence -- except the situation described in the Key Problem and in Lemma \ref{lm:semi-reg} where we have to use the half-regularity condition.

+Here we discuss the case where there exists no friendly path in the cycle under investigation.
+Nothing that we define here, state here or prove here requires the half-regularity condition.
+So here our general assumptions are: we have realizations $G$ and $G'$ of the same (arbitrary) bipartite degree sequence, where the symmetric difference of the two edge set forms exactly one cycle, which, in turn does not possesses a friendly path.

-In this subsection we discuss the case where there is no friendly path in $M_G.$ Our plan is this: at first we show that the non-existence of the friendly paths yields a strong structural property of the matrix $M_G.$ Using this property we can divide our problem into two smaller ones, where one of the smaller matrices possesses a suitable friendly path.
+Our plan is this: at first we show that the non-existence of the friendly paths yields a strong structural property of the matrix $F_G.$ Using this property we can divide our problem into two smaller ones, where one of the smaller matrices possesses a suitable friendly path.
 So we can solve our original problem in a recursive manner.

-This recursive approach must be carried out with caution: a careless "greedy" algorithm can increase the switch-distances very fast.
-We will deal with this problem using a simple "fine tuning" (which is described at the end of this subsection).
+This recursive approach must be carried out with caution: a careless ``greedy" algorithm can increase the switch-distances very fast.
+We will deal with this problem using a simple ``fine tuning" (which is described at the end of this subsection).